Single Point Cutting Tool: Definition, Geometry, Nomenclature, And Angle

 Single Point Cutting Tool Definition

 As the name suggests, single point Cutting tool has a single wedge that touches the workpiece and removes metals.
-Single point cutting tools are used for various operations like turning, facing, etc in machines like lathe, planer, shaper machines.
+Single point cutting tools are used for various operations like turning, facing, etc in machines like lathes, planers, and shaper machines.

-Please make a note that even a single point cutting tool may have more than one wedge but only one wedge touch the workpiece per shot.
-If there two wedges touching the workpiece per shot then it is called a double point Cutting tool and if there are multiple wedges touching at a time then it is called multi point Cutting tool.
+Please make a note that even a single point cutting tool may have more than one wedge but only one wedge touches the workpiece per shot.
+If two wedges are touching the workpiece per shot then it is called a double point Cutting tool and if multiple wedges are touching at a time then it is called multi-point Cutting tool.

 The point of the single point Cutting tool is bounded by the face along which the chips travel through after the tools remove the metal chips.